HH-FBW6/pizza-designer/README.md

 ## Tasks

-1. Using the `:hover` selector, make it so that the button has the CSS property `background-color: red` when hovered.
+1. Make it so that the button is in the **hovered** state, it has the CSS property `background-color: red`.

-2. Using the `:active` selector, make it so that the button has the CSS property `background-color: orangered` when clicked.
+2. Make it so that the button is in the **active** state (state of being clicked), it has the CSS property `background-color: orangered`.

-3. Using the `:focus` selector, make it so that the form input fields have the property `border: 5px solid violet` when the user selects the field.
+3. Peppers are no longer available!

-4. Use the following attribute selectors to force above change to only affect **number** and **text** input fields.
+The peppers option is not available, so it has been disabled with the "disabled" attribute, but it still looks like it can be clicked.
+To give the user some feedback, make it so that input fields which are **disabled** have a property of `display: none;`.

-`[type="text"]`
+4. Make it so when only the **number** and **text** input fields are in the **focus** state, they have the property `border: 5px solid violet`.

-`[type="number"]`
+Hint: You will need to use a combination of psuedo-class selectors and attribute selectors!

 Hint: [https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors/Attribute_selectors](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors/Attribute_selectors)